 A: The Short Time Compensation program (also known as the "work sharing" program), allows employers to reduce employee hours instead of laying off workers.
 The employees with reduced hours receive a prorated unemployment benefit.
-Interested employers can apply HERE.
+Interested employers can learn more HERE, and apply HERE.